Characters of the Marvel Cinematic Universe: M–Z: John Walker / Captain America / U.S. Agent

-Captain John F. Walker (portrayed by Wyatt Russell) is the former successor to Steve Rogers as Captain America appointed by the U.S. Government.
-His partner was Lemar Hoskins, also known as "Battlestar", and the two served in Operation Enduring Freedom together.
+After the retirement and disappearance of Steve Rogers, the U.S. Government selected and approved Captain John F. Walker (portrayed by Wyatt Russell) as the second Captain America.
+The government also approved Walker's long-time friend and fellow Operation Enduring Freedom veteran, Lemar Hoskins, as Captain America's new partner, code-named "Battlestar".
 Walker was a football star at Custer's Grove High School in Georgia and graduated from West Point in 2009.
-He goes on to become a highly decorated U.S. Army Captain and the first person in history to receive the Medal of Honor three times for his combat service.
+He went on to become a highly decorated U.S. Army Captain in the 75th Ranger Regiment and the first person in history to receive the Medal of Honor three times for his combat service.
 He also commanded high level counter-terrorism and hostage rescue operations.
-He studied at MIT and tested well above average in speed, endurance, and intelligence.
+His body was studied at MIT and tested well above average in speed, endurance, and intelligence.

-He is chosen by the Global Repatriation Council (GRC) to help quash the ongoing violent post-Blip revolutions occurring across the world.
+The Global Repatriation Council (GRC) tasked Walker and Hoskins to help quash the ongoing violent post-Blip revolutions occurring across the world.
 He comes to the aid of Sam Wilson and Bucky Barnes during their first confrontation with the Flag Smashers and attempts to recruit them to join the GRC but they refuse.
 Walker later assists Barnes after he is arrested for missing court-mandated therapy and again is refused when he asks Barnes and Wilson to join him.
 Walker ultimately warns them to stay out of his way.
 During a fight with the Flag Smashers, Walker retrieves a vial of Super Soldier serum, and decides to ingest it.
+In the ensuing battle with the Flag Smashers, Karli Morgenthau kills Hoskins during her attempt to kill Walker.
+In pursuit, Walker kills one of her accomplices by driving the shield into the man's chest.
+This proves controversial, as eyewitnesses capturing the events on social media describe it as murder, while Walker maintains that he upheld his mandate and the rules of engagement for using lethal force on a terrorist.

-In the ensuing battle with the Flag Smashers, Hoskins is killed by Karli Morgenthau, leading Walker to murder a Flag Smasher by driving the shield into the man's chest while a horrified crowd watches.
-For this, Wilson and Barnes fight him for the shield and defeat him.
-The government strips Walker of his role as Captain America, and he is other than honorably discharged from the army.
-However, he builds a new shield from scrap metal and his Medal of Honor.
+Over this incident, Wilson and Barnes elect to fight him for the shield and defeat him.
+The GRC and U.S. Government opted to sanction Walker severely in order to quell the media scandal; in doing so, they strip Walker of his role as Captain America, and he is other than honorably discharged from the army.
+In spite of this, Walker publicly maintains his defense that he was following his orders in accordance with prior pursuits of terrorists and in a manner consistent with his mandate.
+Once discharged, he builds a new shield from scrap metal and his Medal of Honor.
 Thus equipped, Walker confronts the Flag Smashers to avenge Hoskins, but defers his original goal and saves the Flag Smashers' hostages.
 After Wilson helps save them as Captain America, Walker assists Barnes in capturing the Flag Smashers.
-Afterwards, Walker is dubbed as U.S. Agent by Contessa Valentina Allegra de Fontaine.
+Afterwards, Contessa Valentina Allegra de Fontaine recruits Walker for clandestine work, stating that she needs a U.S. Agent and not Captain America.